ValleTSF/coinwatch/README.md

 ```
 npm install -g ts-node
 ```
 In the server package you must also create a .env file.
-Path = coinwatch/server/.env.
+Path=coinwatch/server/.env.
 In the .env file add these lines:
 ```
 NODE_ENV=development